mctinker/Map-Tasker/README.md

 Runtime options: -h for help, -l for linear output rather than list, -s for silent mode (no Action details)

 Change list:
+- Version 2.1:
+    - Fixed: actions were not sorted properly
+    - Fixed: Stop action improperly reported as Else action
+    - Added: Support for more Task Action codes
 - Version 2.0 Major rewrite:
     1- Added "-l" runtime option to display in a linear fashion 2- Added detail mode, which displays the Task's actions for unnamed/anonymous Tasks (Use "-s" runtime option to not display this detail)